JPedroRBelo/simDRLSR/README.md

 The simDRLSR simulator offers the Pepper robot structure as an agent, which interacts with the environment using four actions:

- - wait: wait, while looking at a random direction of the environment;
+ - Wait: wait, while looking at a random direction of the environment;
- - look: looks at the nearest human, if he is in the robot's field of view;
+ - Look: looks at the nearest human, if he is in the robot's field of view;
- - wave: makes the gesture of waving while looking at the nearest human;
+ - Wave: makes the gesture of waving while looking at the nearest human;
- - handshake: performs the handshake gesture to greet the human.
+ - Handshake: performs the handshake gesture to greet the human.

 [![Watch the video](doc/preview.png)](https://youtu.be/e4C8hK4q8Ug)